...

 Anatomy of an Orange

-1. Exocarp (peel) – Orange peel contains a very aromatic essential oil rich in flavonoids.
-Orange peel extract is used to protect the vascular system, improve appetite, and calm the nerves.
+- Exocarp (peel) – Orange peel contains a very aromatic essential oil rich in flavonoids.
+Orange peel extract protects the vascular system, improves appetite, and calms the nerves.

 Green Oranges can be Ripe

-To develop their typical orange color, oranges require several consecutive cold nights while they are still on the tree.
+Developing their typical orange color requires several consecutive cold nights while still on the tree.
 This is common in temperate countries.
-However, in tropical countries, it is widespread to find ripe oranges that are green because they have not been exposed to the cold.
+However, in tropical countries, it is expected to find green ripe oranges because they have not been exposed to the cold.

 The point of ripeness of an orange is not judged by its exterior color but by the proportion of sugar and acid in its juice.
 In mature fruits, this proportion is approximately 6:1; in other words, six times more sugar than acid.